-Any travel brand on top of its marketing strategy is no doubt comfortable working with influencers who specialize in travel and tourism.
+Any travel brand on top of its marketing strategy is no doubt comfortable working with influencers who specialise in travel and tourism.
 But beyond this pool of travel influencers are social media mavens across a wide range of categories with tremendous untapped potential to work their content magic to reach new audiences.
-We asked four travel and hospitality industry China marketing experts how they’re seeking an edge by working with traveling influencers outside the travel and f&b space to explore new opportunities offered on platforms like Xiaohongshu and Douyin.
+We asked four travel and hospitality industry China marketing experts how they’re seeking an edge by working with travelling influencers outside the travel and F&B space to explore new opportunities offered on platforms like Xiaohongshu and Douyin.

 “Travel KOLs have probably been numbed and spoiled by offers and deals from other over-spending travel companies over the years,” says Jeremy Webb, Senior Vice President of Ogilvy Beijing.
 “It’s less likely you can put together a deal that’ll genuinely impress them.
 Maybe a tech or fitness KOLs might be swayed by whatever you’ve got to offer.”